 3. Integrity Handling

-It happens all the time, two people exploring the data end up with two different values for the same metric.
-This is one of the most disheartening events for anyone working with data and can lead to some serious mistrust in the integrity of the data.
+It happens all the time: two people exploring data end up with two different values for the same metric.
+This can be one of the must frustrating moments for anyone working with data and can lead to some serious mistrust in the integrity of the data.

 There’s no way of stopping this, but it can be minimized.
-If the data is kept clean and well documented this problem should hopefully rarely come up.
-If it does, it should be really simple to clear up.
+If the data is kept clean and well documented this problem should come up much less often.
 The best way to deal with it is to educate everyone on the fact that the problem does happen and they should expect and embrace it.
 Just as every product has bugs, every dataset does as well.
-So be excited that some inconsistency has been discovered and eagerly seek to fix/solve/clarify it as soon as possible.
+When these inconsistencies are discovered, you have an opportunity to fix/solve/clarify them as soon as possible.
+One method of clarification is to build standardized metrics in your Data Warehouse model and point people to them when these discrepancies arise.

 4. Tool Selection

-The Data Governor has to make calls on what your organization needs.
+The Data Governor has to make decisions on what best fits your organization’s needs.
 Be mindful of tools that have high learning curves or have proprietary languages that lock you into a tool.
 Consider all the pieces of your data analytics stack and make sure tools you are selecting work well together.

 No matter how well you’ve done your data cleaning, documentation and tool selection, you’re still going to have to educate your organization on how to use the data to get accurate and actionable insights.